 \subsection{Revisiting Two-Stage Visual-language Matching}

 The two-stage framework is the most prevalent pipeline for visual-language matching tasks.
-As shown in Fig.~\ref{fig:two-stage-models}, it consists of two separate stages: proposal generation at the first-stage and multimodal matching at the second-stage.
+As shown in Fig.~\ref{fig:two-stage-models}, it consists of two separate stages: proposal generation at the first stage and multimodal matching at the second stage.